FinalKirb/finalkirb.github.io/docs/README.md

 ## About

 This website is a markdown documentation site powered by DocsifyJS, where you will find a collection of tech guides, tech advice, and personal recommendations served in the form of markdown files.
-This platform aims to provide you with valuable information and insights into various technology-related topics.
+This platform aims to provide valuable information and insights into various technology-related topics.

 ## How to Navigate the Site